ardhikarn/API_caffeshop/README.md

 4. Turn on Web Server and MySQL can using Third-party tool like xampp, etc.
 5. Create a database with the name caffeshop, and Import file sql to **phpmyadmin**
 6. Open Postman desktop application or Chrome web app extension that has installed before
-7. Choose HTTP Method and enter request url.(ex. localhost:3000/)
+7. Choose HTTP Method and enter request url.(ex. http://127.0.0.1:3000/)
-8. You can see all the end point [here](#end-point)
+8. You can see all the end point [here](#postman-documentation)

 ## Set up .env file